dobbs/proxy/README.md

 Originally extracted from [an example of Federated Wiki].

-We extend [abiosoft/caddy] by using a non-root user and providing a specific `Caddyfile`.
+Our multi-stage build starts with [abiosoft/caddy] building a custom caddy with the jwt plugin.
+Our final image is alpine:3.6 with a non-root user and our custom `Caddyfile` and a couple volumes.

 [an example of Federated Wiki]: https://github.com/dobbs/wiki-example-tls-friends#readme
 [abiosoft/caddy]: https://hub.docker.com/r/abiosoft/caddy